mehak-World/Namaste-React/Episode_1/README.md

 If there is a large nested structure, it will be very difficult to code it using createElement.
 So, there is a need for JSX

-JSX stands for Javascript XML
+JSX stands for Javascript XML.

+React.createElement() returns an object.